 There are many holistic supplements that can be used as an effective sleep aid: think cannabidiol (CBD), melatonin, lavender essential oils, valerian, chamomile supplements, and more.
 So why should you choose GABA over other options?

 Of course, it depends on the person.
-What works for you might not work for another person’s insomnia and difficulty sleeping because the root may be different.
+What works for you might not work for another person’s and difficulty sleeping because the root may be different.
 However, what sets GABA apart from other natural sleep aids is its ability to “make neurons less excitable,” according to Dr. Trattner.

 “GABA slows down the brain, especially in the case of monkey mind,” Dr. Trattner says.
 Trattner’s reference to “monkey mind” denotes a Buddhist principle that describes a stressed brain that’s overstimulated, bouncing from thought to thought without much organization or logic.